galczo5/time.txt/readme.md

 ```

 ## Quick start
-Add `-d` flag to set working directory.
-Optionally set `-h` flag to `12`, if you want to have hours in US format.
+Add `--dir` flag to set working directory.
+Optionally set `--hour-format` flag to `12`, if you want to have hours in US format.

 TIP: Configure everything with alias:

 ```
-alias tt='time.txt -d ~/Dropbox/tt'
+alias tt='timetxt --dir ~/Dropbox/tt'
 ```

 To start new activity execute `start` command: